How to Hunt Late Season Deer, According to Top Whitetail Guides

 “The absolute perfect place is dense cover on a south-facing slope close to good food.” —Kevin Small, Midwest Outfitting Co.

-True or false: Given the bedding behavior of late-season bucks, hunters should skip the morning hunt now.
+True or false: Late-season hunters should skip the morning hunt.

 - False 55.6%